Rod Laver Arena, Melbourne

-The room is full of eyeliner clad fans, ready to worship at the alter of Cooper, and with Nina ‘ Hurricane’ Steele leading the charge on lead guitar, we’re in for hell of a ride.
+The room is full of eyeliner clad fans, ready to worship at the alter of Cooper, and with Nita ‘ Hurricane’ Steele leading the charge on lead guitar, we’re in for hell of a ride.

 Copper has had a career that has spanned five decades, and tonights show is a rapid fire run through the best of Alice Cooper.
 From “ No More Mr. Nice Guy” to “ Feed my Frankenstein” its a journey through the hits.